rodrigolemos99/Unbabel-challenge/README.md

 * <WINDOW_SIZE> is the number of minutes to be considered in the moving average.
 If WINDOW_SIZE = 10, then the program will compute the moving average for each minute considering the last 10 minutes.

-If the chosen inputs are correct the script will generate a file named <u>output_file.json</u> in the folder which contains the moving average for each minute.
+If the chosen inputs are correct the script will generate a file named <u>output_file.json</u>, which contains the moving average for each minute.

 ## How to run the implemented unit tests

-Firstly, if necessary, <u>pytest</u> package must be installed:
+Firstly, if necessary, <u>pytest</u> package must be installed by running the following command:

 `pip install pytest`